Architecture

 Local-First Protocol

-The Air Daemon provides optional peer-to-peer synchronization between Land instances.
-This document describes the protocol used for discovery, data transfer, and conflict resolution.
+The Air Daemon provides optional peer-to-peer synchronisation between Land instances.
+This document describes the design of the protocol used for discovery, data transfer, and conflict resolution.
+All synchronisation is local-network-first: no data passes through external servers.

 Discovery